Larry Bellew

 Larry Bellew (born July 5, 1952) is an American politician.
-He is a member of the North Dakota House of Representatives from the 38th District, serving since 2001, and is a member of the Republican party.
+He is a former member of the North Dakota House of Representatives from the 38th District, serving from 2000 to 2023, and is a member of the Republican party.
 He served as Speaker of the North Dakota House of Representatives during the 2017-19 biennium.

 Bellew was born in Montana and currently lives in Minot, North Dakota in District 38.
 He holds an A.A. degree in horticulture from the University of Guelph.
 He served in the United States Air Force from 1971 to 1975.

+Bellew resigned from the North Dakota House in December 2023 in order to move out of the state.